Writing Contest for Teachers & Educators

 Prompt and Instructions

-First Place: one CATE annual convention basic registration, plus publication in California English and on CateWeb.org.
+First Place: One basic registration to CATE 2018 in San Diego, plus publication in California English and on CATEweb.org.

 Directions for submitting the entry:

-- Include writer’s name, address, phone number, school and district.
+- Include writer’s name, address, phone number, school and district, and email address.

 - Articles limited to 1500 words.

-- Click on the Contests tab to read previous winners’ essays at cateweb.org.
+- Click on the Contests and Awards tab to read previous winners’ essays at CATEweb.org.

 Professional Writing Contest Winners